Most exclusive waterfall in the world!

 Waterfall can be reached by feet or by airplane.

 There is tiny airstrip near the top of the falls as well – and most tourists come here by air.
-Tour operators often offer two beautiful falls per day with airplane – Kaieteur and Orinduik Falls.
+Tour operators often offer two beautiful falls per day with an airplane – Kaieteur and Orinduik Falls.

 Kaieteur Falls are included in the following lists: